hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 In this case the task was performed on each individual value of the vector `number` and the respective results were displayed.

-Let's try a function that we can change some of the *options*, for example `round`:
+Let's try another function, this time using one that we can change some of the *options*, for example `round`:

 	round(3.14159)